 If you are a smoker, you should stop smoking 2 – 4 weeks prior to your operation to help reduce the risk of wound healing problems.

 DAY OF THE OPERATION

-You will be seen by Mr. Oudit in the morning of your surgery and he will have a chat with you.
+You will be seen by Mr. Oudit before your surgery and he will have a chat with you.
 If you have any questions, he will be most willing to answer them.
 He will then place some marks on your face prior to the surgery.

 Your surgery will be performed under a general anesthetic which will be carried out by an experienced anesthetist.

 Your operation will be done in a safe and caring manner respecting your privacy and dignity at all the times.

 AFTER YOUR OPERATION